hazelcast/hazelcast-jet/site/docs/tutorials/cdc-join.md

 }
 ```

-In them we use a `Customer` and an `Order` for data to object mapping,
+In them we use the `Customer` and the `Order` classes to achieve
-basically a convenient way of parsing:
+convenient data parsing with the help of data to object
+mapping.

 ```java
 package org.example;